etherfi-protocol/smart-contracts/proposals/EFIP-6.md

 ## Proposal
 1. Have all node operator's configure their validator's to send their execution layer rewards to the spilter contract
-2. Remove functionality of partialWithdraw to transfer funds from withdrawal safe unless funds exit
-3. Create spilter contract that is able to spilt bnft, liquidity pool and the treasury's execution layer rewards.
+2. Create spilter contract that is able to spilt bnft, liquidity pool and the treasury's execution layer rewards.

 ## References
 WIP